Darra

 Educational attainment in Darra aligns closely with national averages, showing typical qualification patterns and performance metrics

 University qualification levels in Darra are at 26.3%, slightly below the Greater Brisbane average of 30.5%.
-Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.1%).
+Bachelor degrees are most prevalent at 18.7%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.1%).
 Vocational credentials are held by 30.7% of residents aged 15+, with advanced diplomas at 9.9% and certificates at 20.8%.

 Frequently Asked Questions - Education